matn7/Google-Platform-Notes/flashcard/Microservices.md

 Below are the steps to build a Eureka Server application using Spring Cloud Netflix's Eureka:
 1. Set up a new Spring Boot project: Start by creating a new Spring Boot project using Spring Initializr.
 Include the spring-cloud-starter-eureka-server maven dependency.
-2. Configure the properties: In the application properties ot YAML file.
+2. Configure the properties: In the application properties or YAML file.
     ```yaml
     server:
       port: 8070